Connect with others who understand.

 Medically reviewed by Vedran Radonić, M.D., Ph.D.

 Dizziness and fainting are common symptoms of pulmonary arterial hypertension (PAH).
-Dizziness may be described as a woozy, weak, or unsteady feeling.
-Fainting (passing out) is a temporary loss of consciousness.
+Dizziness might be described as a woozy, weak, or unsteady feeling.
+Sometimes, it’s a warning sign of fainting (or passing out) — a temporary loss of consciousness.

-Many myPHteam members have these symptoms.
+Many members of myPHteam have discussed these symptoms.
 One member shared, “I experience dizziness and lightheadedness, but I guess it comes with the disease.”

-Dizziness can also affect your quality of life.
-Another member commented, “Personally, dizziness and brain fog bother me more than breathing.”
+Dizziness can affect your quality of life.
+“Personally, dizziness and brain fog bother me more than breathing,” one member commented.

 — A myPHteam member

-What Causes Dizziness and Fainting in Pulmonary Arterial Hypertension?
+Causes of Dizziness and Fainting in Pulmonary Arterial Hypertension

-Dizziness and fainting can be caused by poor circulation to your brain.
-PAH can lead to heart and lung problems that make it harder for oxygen-rich blood to circulate through your body.
+PAH can cause heart and lung problems that make it harder for oxygen-rich blood to move through your body.
+If parts of your body, especially your brain, don’t get enough oxygen, you may feel dizzy.

-The right side of the heart is responsible for pumping blood to the lungs.
-Over time, the strain of pumping blood through pulmonary arteries with high blood pressure can lead to right-sided heart failure.
+The right side of your heart pumps blood to the lungs.
+Over time, the extra work of pushing blood through narrowed arteries can weaken the right side of the heart and lead to medical conditions like heart failure.

-High blood pressure (hypertension) in your lungs and right-sided heart failure make it harder for oxygen-poor blood to make it to your lungs and refill with oxygen, leaving all your organs with less oxygen than they need.
-If your brain doesn’t get enough oxygen, you may feel dizzy, lightheaded, or even faint.
+High blood pressure in your lungs and strain on the right side of your heart make it harder for blood to reach your lungs — and the rest of your body.
+If your brain doesn’t get enough oxygen, you may feel dizzy or lightheaded or may even faint.

 Other common symptoms of PAH include: